vulnsystem/SmashingStack/code-injection/README.md

 1. Adapt the shellcode.S to un_link a dedicated file.
 2. inject the code in the buffer and execution stack.
 3. overwrite the saved rip in the frame to injection code.

+# Run the serve with exstack
+./clean-env.sh ./zookd-exstack 8080